IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 OTEL_EXPORTER_ZIPKIN_ENDPOINT=http://zipkin:9411/api/v2/spans # Replace `zipkin:9411` with your host and port.
 ```

-Let's start whole setup and run Gatling tests after.
+Let's start the whole setup and run Gatling tests after.
 On Zipkin UI at `localhost:9411` we can find some `tickets_service` traces:
 ![](images/screenshot_opentelemetry_zipkin_1.png)

 If we open some example request, for instance `DELETE /tickets/:id`, not many details could be found: